Filochet/secbench/doc/tutorials/storage_walkthrough.md

 print(data[0])
 ```

-In addition, you can easily check if a field is available or iterate field names:
+In addition, you can easily check if a field is available or iterate through field names:

 ```{code-cell} ipython3
 print("'data' field exists:", "data" in ds_rd)